danielroelfs/danielroelfs.com/content/blog/2021-easy-map-norway/index.md

 ---
-title: The Easier Way to Create a Map of Norway Using {splmaps}
+title: The Easier Way to Create a Map of Norway Using {csmaps}
 author: Daniel Roelfs
 date: "2021-08-24"
-slug: the-easier-way-to-create-a-map-of-norway-using-splmaps
+slug: the-easier-way-to-create-a-map-of-norway-using-csmaps
 categories:
   - ggplot
 tags:
   - ggplot
   - map
   - norway
-description: "The Easier Way to Create a Map of Norway Using {splmaps}"
+description: "The Easier Way to Create a Map of Norway Using {csmaps}"
 thumbnail: images/avatar.png
 format: hugo
 editor_options: